DatGuy1/Windows-Toasts/docs/interactable.rst

 Interactable toasts
 ===================

-Interactable toasts are toast notifications that lets the user interact with them, be it through different buttons or input fields.
+Interactable toasts are toast notifications that let the user interact with them, be it through different buttons or input fields.

 Usage
 -----